John James Audubon: Dispute over accuracy

 The success of Birds of America has been marred by numerous accusations of plagiarism, scientific fraud, and deliberate manipulation of the primary record.
 Research has uncovered that Audubon falsified (and fabricated) scientific data, published fraudulent data and images in scientific journals and commercial books, invented new species to impress potential subscribers and to "prank" rivals, and most likely stole the holotype specimen of Harris's hawk (Parabuteo unicinctus harrisi) before pretending not to know its collector, who was one of his subscribers.
 He failed to credit work by Joseph Mason, prompting a series of articles in 1835 by critic John Neal questioning Audubon's honesty and trustworthiness.
 Audubon also repeatedly lied about the details of his autobiography, including the place and circumstances of his birth.
 His diaries, which might have cleared up some of these issues, were destroyed in 1895 by his granddaughter, Maria R. Audubon, who published a doctored version that realigned the "primary" record with some of his false narratives.
 Maria Audubon admitted to a biographer that she had "copied from it all [she] ever meant to give to the public" and then burned the original journals herself.

 The litany of misconduct in Audubon's scientific career has drawn comparisons to others such as Richard Meinertzhagen.
-Similar to early biographies of Meinertzhagen, Audubon's scientific misconduct has been repeatedly ignored and/or played down by biographers, who defend Ornithological Biography as a "valuable resource and a very good read".